March of Harmonias

 Astonwick (Agrabash)

-Small Town: Alignment: TN (NE), Population: 2,200 (60% human, 40% half-humanoid).
+Large Town: Alignment: TN (NE), Population: 4,200 (60% human, 38% half-humanoid, 2% other).
 Languages: Orcish and Common, Religions: Pelor and Gruumsh (secretly), Authority figure: Lady Agnes Renfrew (human female, fighter) and Father Filton Pyre of Pelor (Human, male cleric).

 Howedin (Amersoyn)